AN UPDATE ON THE 2020-21 SEASON

 Each grade level in the program receives three ACE ensemble visits per year (K5 gets four).
 These visits are spread throughout the school year.
 Each visit lasts approximately 30-45 minutes.

-ACE fees are based on the number of students participating in the program.
-Full student cost is $17.00 per year.
-Students who qualify for free or reduced lunch are charged $8.50.
+ACE fees are based on school size and the number of students participating in the program.
 ACE fees are all-inclusive.
 The only non-covered cost is bus transportation to the MSO ACE concerts.
+For a full explanation of the ACE fee structure, please click here.

 Some schools include ACE in their budgets, some add it to student fees, and others do specific fundraising for the program.
 At some schools, PTOs pay all or part of the program.